 If employees are promoted without the benefit of a pay rise, make sure you explain why.
 Morris suggests considering offering non-cash benefits to bolster employees’ overall remuneration.
 “Or you could provide clear guidelines on when their salary will be reviewed together with firm benchmarks that need to be attained in order for them to enjoy a salary uptick,” he says.

 By making sure a job title is clear and accurately describes the role, you’ll minimise the risk of misleading candidates and help to ensure they understand the role on offer from the start.
+This can help with outcomes like more efficient application processes, better engagement and overall retention.

 Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4800 Australians annually
+Interviewing 4800 Australians annually.